-I awoke on my first morning in Mallorca to a clear blue sky and the warmth of October sunshine.
+I awoke on my first morning in the Spanish islands of Mallorca to a clear blue sky and the warmth of October sunshine.
 The sea outside my window was calm and inviting.

 As I ate my breakfast on the Hotel Illa d’Or’s seaside terrace, a beautiful vintage yacht moored up on the jetty.
 I smiled, knowing that I would soon be aboard her and sailing around Mallorca.
 The conditions were perfect for my photographs and what better way to capture the beauty of the island than from the sea.

-The Isabel Maria is available to rent through Holiday Sailing Dream and before we left Pollensa Bay we passed another one of their boats, the beautiful Rossina de Mare.
+Before we left Pollensa Bay we passed another beautiful boat, the Rossina de Mare.

 Surely this has to be the perfect way to spend a morning.
 Our boat the Isabel Maria is a lovely, recently restored, 4-birth, Latin-rigged, wooden yacht, that was once regularly rented by Grace Kelly back in the 1960s.
 We certainly felt in good company as we glided through the calm seas.
 When someone suggested that Grace Kelly would be an apt name for the boat, they were immediately reminded that changing the name would be bad luck and we were all told the story of how she became the Isabel Maria.

 Many years ago a young man from Mallorca was caught in a storm while out in a small boat and had to take shelter on the neighbouring island of Menorca.
 While there he met a girl called Isabel Maria.
 From then on he regularly returned to the island.
 Eventually, he commissioned a beautiful wooden boat to be made, naming it the Isabel Maria.
 On seeing it the girl’s father agreed to their marriage.
 The young man, now in his nineties I believe, was delighted to see his beautiful boat restored and back in use again.